AMEE/AMON/readme.markdown

 * **meteringPointId**: A UUID for the "meteringPoint".
 Required for a "meteringPoint"; however, systems that implement the AMON data format may relax this requirement to make the field optional for AMON formatted messages that are requesting that a "meteringPoint" be created.
 * **description**: An optional textual description of the metering point.
 * **metadata**: An optional JSON object of metadata about the "meteringPoint".
-This allows the AMON data format to handle any type of metadata relating to the "meter".
+This allows the AMON data format to handle any type of metadata relating to the "device".

 ### <a name="entities"></a>Entities

-In the AMON data format, the "entities" section is used to represent physical or virtual entities which may have a relationship with a "meter" or "meteringPoint".
+In the AMON data format, the "entities" section is used to represent physical or virtual entities which may have a relationship with a "device" or "meteringPoint".

 All of the fields for the "entities" section of the AMON data format are discussed in more detail below.

 * **entityId**: A UUID for the "entity".
 Required for an "entity"; however, systems that implement the AMON data format may relax this requirement to make the field optional for AMON formatted messages that are requesting than an "entity" be created.
-* **deviceIds**: An array of "meter" UUIDs, representing the "devices" that belong to the "entity".
+* **deviceIds**: An array of "device" UUIDs, representing the "devices" that belong to the "entity".
 * **meteringPointIds**: An array of "meteringPoint" UUIDs, representing the "meteringPoints" that belong to the "entity".

 ### <a name="reading_types"></a>Standard Reading Types